 This depends on your lifestyle and your priorities.
 The short of it is, it’s possible to lower your cost of housing to under $300/month if you have free places to park, leaving gas and insurance as your only expenses.
 This is certainly easier to handle if you’re fully off-grid capable (solar panels + backup generator + wifi solution and water tanks) but of course this depends on lifestyle.

 The bus life makes it easier than ever to go for a run and we can easily install pull-up and dip bars conveniently in your home to keep you fit on the go.
 If you’re going to be travelling around the country and it’s important for you to be able to work out in a full gym wherever and whenever you please we recommend Anytime Fitness, 24/7 gym with the most locations in the country, memberships are around $50-$60/month,

-It’s worth noting that you may not actually need wifi in your home all the time, we find many people get by quite well working remotely from the numerous 24/7 Starbucks around the country.
+It’s worth noting that you may not need an unlimited data plan, and may not even need wifi in your home at all, we find many people get by quite well working remotely with the free wifi from the numerous 24/7 Starbucks around the country.

 No you do not!
 Once the bus has been retitled as a motor home (something we handle for you), in most states you can drive it with a regular drivers license, though sometimes an additional test is required, check the rules in your state here

 We can install either a washer-dryer combo or traditional stacked washer and dryer depending on the size of your family and preferences.
 You read that right, laundry in unit!
 An amenity that most New Yorkers can only dream of!